-MarTech is the combination of marketing + technology.
-In today’s world it is almost impossible to separate one from the other.
+MarTech is a combination of marketing + technology.
+In today’s world, it is almost impossible to separate one from the other.
 Good marketing initiatives use technology to collect market data, measure interaction, anticipate user intent, and disseminate your message.

-The number of MarTech companies are on the rise and we have entered a world where Google Analytics is not the most common tool for consumer insight.
+The number of MarTech companies is on the rise and we have entered a world where Google Analytics is not the most common tool for consumer insight.

 In order to stay competitive, businesses need to invest in some sort of MarTech tool to help them streamline their marketing efforts.
 Some companies will do marketing and analytics in house, most will outsource marketing to experts to specialize in this domain.

 Customer trust is at an all-time low.
 Consumers are constantly bombarded with brand names and messages.
 Customer service is a major focus this year (and we believe will be here to stay for quite a while).
 Customer service has a large sales component as many customers will engage with the brand directly this way to get questions answered, make returns, and troubleshoot.
 The opportunity to work with customers and create brand loyalty is huge here.

 Word of mouth is more important than ever.
 It may take place in the form of an Instagram post or a link on Twitter, but customers are choosing to follow the advice of their “friends” rather than Google searches.